 Pravin Gordhan is a Member of Parliament representing the ANC and a former Minister of Finance, a position in which he served twice, from 2009 – 2014 and 2015 – 2017.
 He has previously served as the Commissioner of SARS as well as the Minister of Cooperative Governance and Traditional Affairs.

 Sipho Pityana is a businessman and civil society activist.
-Having served in positions in the ANC and the Mandela cabinet, Sipho joined the private sector in 2002 and has achieved notable success in his career.
-He sits on the boards of several companies, including as the chairman of AngloGold Ashanti.
-More recently he has been affiliated with the Save South Africa movement and is a vocal critic of President Jacob Zuma and the current leadership of his former party.
+Having served in positions in the ANC and the Mandela Cabinet, Mr Pityana entered the private sector in 2002 and has achieved notable success in his career.
+He sits on the boards of several companies; most notably perhaps, he serves as the chairman of AngloGold Ashanti.
+Recently he has been affiliated with the Save South Africa movement and is a vocal critic of President Jacob Zuma and the current leadership of his former party.

 Dr Khoza is a former ANC MP, previously serving as the Chairperson of the portfolio committee on public service and administration in Parliament.
 Dr Khoza resigned from the ANC in September 2017 to further the effort against corruption in South Africa, having been criticised by elements of the party for supporting the most recent motion of no confidence against President Jacob Zuma in August.
 She maintains that the party’s legitimacy has been fundamentally eroded by corrupt behaviours and practices.